 1. Bamboobies Boob-Ease Soothing Therapy Pillows

 If you want a great performing thermal pack made from natural materials then check out our tip picks – the Bamboobies Boob Ease pillows.
 With a name like that who could resist?
-Bamboobies makes fantastic breastfeeding products which are great performers, and they therapy pillow are no different.
-You have the option of either soft cosy bamboo fleece on one side, or smooth cool cotton on the other.
+Bamboobies makes fantastic breastfeeding products which are great performers, and the therapy pillow is no different.
+You have the option of either soft, cozy bamboo fleece on one side, or smooth, cool cotton on the other.
 Your breast will feel like they are cocooned with these on.
 They are filled with flax seeds as an alternative to gel, so they are perfectly safe if they happen to get burst by an over eager pet or baby.

 Pros: Soft, high quality, natural, recyclable, heat quickly

 These Lansinoh TheraPearl are the bestselling therapy pads in our list.
 Lansinoh is a well-trusted breastfeeding brand, and TheraPearl is well known for sports therapy relief products.
 We particularly love the design of these pads as it makes them very easy to use.
 The small beads help the packs to mold to the shape of your breasts, aided by the segments.
 The packs are circular with an opening which enables you to use these packs at the same time as pumping.

 Made from 100% polyester, which is BPA and latex free, they are reusable and easy to wipe clean.
 For heat therapy heat in the microwave for 15 seconds which hold the heat for around 10-15 minutes.
 You can also pop in the freezer for a minimum of 2 hours which will provide cool relief again for around 10-15 minutes.

 Pros: wipe clean, use while pumping, budget-friendly, comfortable

 Cons: Poor heat retention, Lansinoh no longer provide felt storage bags,

 3. Earth Mama Angel Baby Booby Tubes